bryding/DOTS-IJobEntity-Upgrader/README.md

 NOTE: This tool is no longer required as of the Entities pre-1.0 release

-Adjusts IJobEntity object initializers to not use inlined SystemAPI calls, since the geniuses over at Unity thought it'd be great if we couldn't just pass inlined component/buffer lookup calls to IJobEntity object initializers.
+Adjusts IJobEntity object initializers to not use inlined SystemAPI calls.

 For example, in your system, you initialize an IJobEntity struct like this: